Jarnomer/gnl/README.md

 ## 📝 General

-Goal of the project is to create a function `get_next_line` to read file descriptors line by line
+Goal of the project is to create a function `get_next_line` to read file descriptors line by line.

-It is meant to be eventually integrated into your [libft](https://github.com/Jarnomer/libft).

 Files with `_bonus` suffix support reading `multiple` file descriptors in `parallel`.